 Going to the bottom three rows in Fig. \ref{fig:residual_magnitude}, i.e. systems for which 2DPHOT measures a faint magnitude and the two GaLNets predict they are bright ($r<19$) objects, the situation is reversed, but yet it is mainly the standard model failing.
 Here, the problem seems to be the presence of close companions that 2DPHOT fails to mask, leading to some under-fit.
 The two GaLNets, on the other hand, seem to nicely catch the main smooth component of the galaxies, correctly leaving the peaked components behind.

 There are two aspects of this test that are particularly significant.
 First, the CNN approach does not generally produce catastrophic events, at least in terms of total magnitude, while standard methods sometimes do.
-Furthermore, CNNs always converge while standard methods sometimes do not.
-Second, CNNs seem to learn how to correctly ``weight'' the main component of a galaxy, as they learn from the training sample that this can be mixed to other secondary substructures, either close galaxy or stars, or small embedded systems (see e.g. Fig. \ref{fig:simulation}).
-This natural ``penalization'', which is intrinsic in the learning process, turns out to solve very efficiently most of the issues related to standard tools in terms of over/under-fitting of the data. {\it These are not negligible capabilities that represent, to our view, a strong advantage of the ML approaches}, provided that the structural parameters of the targets fall within the properties of the training sample.
+Also, CNNs always converge while standard methods sometimes do not.
+Second, CNNs seem to learn how to correctly ``weight'' the main component of a galaxy, as they learn from the training sample that this can be mixed to other secondary substructures, either close galaxies or stars, or small embedded systems (see e.g. Fig. \ref{fig:simulation}).
+This natural ``penalization'', which is intrinsic in the learning process, turns out to solve very efficiently most of the issues related to standard tools in terms of over/under-fitting of the data. {\it These are not negligible capabilities that represent, in our view, a strong advantage of the ML approaches}, provided that the structural parameters of the targets fall within the properties of the training sample.

-Of course, in all this analysis above we have left in the background the model-mismatch imposed by our initial choice of the single S{\' e}rsic profile. \nic{Most of the catastrophic outliers, a minor fraction amounting to $\sim1\%$ of all galaxies analyzed in the comparison shown above, could be resolved with the adoption of a more realistic two-component models for both the standard and CNN approaches.} This will be addressed in forthcoming papers.
-Here we just stress that GaLNet-2, in particular, is able to capture the main component, when evident, and leave behind other substructures, like clear spiral arms (see Fig. 6) as well as more peculiar features, like compact cores, streams/plumes, pseudo-lensing configurations, etc. (see Fig. \ref{fig:special_feature}).
+Of course, in all this analysis above we have left in the background the model-mismatch imposed by our initial choice of the single S{\' e}rsic profile.
+Most of the catastrophic outliers, a minor fraction amounting to $\sim1\%$ of all galaxies analyzed in the comparison shown above, could be resolved by adopting of more realistic two-component models for both the standard and CNN approaches.
+This will be addressed in forthcoming papers.
+Here we just stress that GaLNet-2, in particular, is able to capture the main component, when evident, and leave behind other substructures, like clear spiral arms (see Fig. 6) as well as more peculiar features, like compact cores, interactions, residual disks, pseudo-lensing configurations, etc. (see Fig. \ref{fig:special_feature}).

-Noticeably, robust 1-S{\' e}rsic analyses are extremely valuable {\it per se}, as they provide crucial parameters for a large sample of galaxies (total luminosity, sizes and $n-$index as proxy of the morphology) with enormous science implications.
+Noticeably, robust 1-S{\' e}rsic analyses are extremely valuable {\it per se}, as they provide crucial parameters for a large sample of galaxies (total luminosity, sizes and $n-$index as proxies of the morphology) with enormous science implications.